diggerwoo/libocli/doc/Lexical Parsing.md

 ## 3.1 Lexical Type and Parsing Functions

-Libocli defines lexical types which are commonly used for network adminitration inn [lex.h](../src/lex.h), and provides coreponding parsing function for eache lexical type.
+Libocli defines lexical types which are commonly used for network adminitration in [lex.h](../src/lex.h), and provides coreponding parsing function for eache lexical type.
 The parsing functions are all defined as **int is_xxx(char *str)**, which returns True(1) if parsing successful.

 | Lexcical Type | Description | Parsing Function |
 | :--- | :--- | :--- |